The Trouble with Jesus

 In Conclusion

 To be fair to both you and Jesus, start at the end.
 It’s a hack that smart students know can save not only time and effort but also helps to zero in on the major points in a chapter or article.
 Read first the conclusion; then read the article looking for whatever supports that conclusion.
-The best benefit of all this is how it not only helps with comprehension of the material but, more importantly, the information is secured into long term memory and more efficiently applied.
+The best benefit of all this is how it not only helps with comprehension of the material, but more importantly, the information is secured into long term memory and more efficiently applied.

 “Whatever measure you use in giving-large or small-it will be used to measure what is given back to you.”
 Fine.
 You get back whatever you put out.
 How’s that for a spiritual principle.
 Now apply it to your own life and behavior.
 Basically, that’s where Jesus was going in these examples he used.